daronphang/coding_resources/computer-science/data-structures/trees/heaps/_heaps.md

 Binary trees can be stored with the help of pointer-like structures, in which each item contains references to its children.
 For complete binary trees, there is a useful array based alternative.
 A Heap is a special tree-based data structure in which the tree is a **complete binary tree**.

 Can be classified as Max Heap or Min Heap.
-For **Max Heap**, key present at root node must be minimum among all keys present in its children; same property must be recursively true for all sub-trees.
+For **Max Heap**, key present at root node must be maximum among all keys present in its children; same property must be recursively true for all sub-trees.
 For **Min Heap**, key present at root node must be minimum among all keys present in its children; same property must be recursively true for all sub-trees.

 ```
 PARENT(i)       Returns i/2